Secure Messengers - The 5 Best Alternatives to WhatsApp

-For all of its popularity, WhatsApp is not without its shortcomings.
-The biggest controversy can be traced to a recent update, which saw the introduction of new privacy guidelines ⇱ which users must accept.
-These allow the company to share your messages with Facebook, who, in turn, promises to protect them, images, and videos from prying eyes.
-Unfortunately, no mention is made of other information that will be evaluated, including your devices, connections, usage, protocols, and location.
+For all of its popularity, WhatsApp is not without disadvantages.
+A recent update saw the introduction of new privacy guidelines which users must accept.
+These allow the company to share your messages with Facebook which promises to protect them from prying eyes.
+Unfortunately, no mention is made of the other information that will be evaluated, including your devices, connections, usage, protocols, and location.

 Searching for Alternatives

-Given the above, it shouldn't come as much of a surprise that many WhatsApp users have started searching for alternatives.
-We selected five of the most popular, examining them closer for you.
-These offer most of the same features as WhatsApp, providing a few extras as well as different approaches to data security and privacy.
+Given the above, it isn't surprising that many WhatsApp users are looking for alternatives.
+We selected five of the most popular and checked them out for you.
+These offer similar features to WhatsApp, a few extras, and some different approaches to data security and privacy.

 What Does 'Secure' Mean?

-End-to-end encryption: Nearly all well-known messengers advertise providing users with "End-to-End encryption" (E2E).
+End-to-end encryption: Nearly all well-known messaging apps claim to provide "End-to-End encryption" (E2E).
 This guarantees that nothing you send or receive can be seen by third parties.
-All data is encrypted before being sent to a recipient, whereafter, they decrypt it to view what you've sent.
+All data is encrypted before it's sent to a recipient, whereafter, it's decrypted and viewed.
 Some apps offer E2E but don't activate it by default, requiring users to turn it on under settings.

-Open-source code: Those providers which use open-source code enjoy extra trust.
-This is because specialists can check at any time how exactly the service works, what runs in the background, and even highlight areas for improvement.
+Open-source code: Providers that use open-source code enjoy extra trust.
+It allows specialists to check exactly how the service works, what runs in the background, and even identify areas for improvement.
 This is in contrast to most proprietary software, the code for which remains confidential.
 With such apps, no one knows how they operate on a smartphone or mobile device in practice.

 No data collection: Encryption doesn't mean a thing if user metadata is harvested and sold.
-Such metadata includes information about your contacts, communication sessions, devices, IP addresses, and much more.
+This metadata includes information about your contacts, call and chat sessions, devices, IP addresses, and much more.

-Automatic deletion and shredding of messages: Many messengers allow users to set an automatic expiration date for messages.
-This means that information will be deleted at a specified time after being sent.
+Automatic deletion and shredding of messages: Many messaging apps allow users to set an automatic expiration date for messages.
+This deletes the information at a specified time.
 But not all deletion is equal.
 For us, only messages that can't be reconstructed with special tools count as being truly deleted.
 Some services offer a shredder feature that completely deletes sent texts, images, videos, and voice messages.

 Signal

-Recommended by Edward Snowden and numerous security/data privacy experts, Signal ⇱ is considered to be one of the best messenger services on the market at the moment, offering everything expected from a modern messenger.
+Recommended by Edward Snowden and numerous security/data privacy experts, Signal is considered one of the best messaging apps on the market, offering everything expected from a modern messenger.

-The messenger was developed in 2018 by the Signal Foundation as an open-source app and is primarily financed through donations.
-Official user numbers have not been released to date, however, during an interview with The Verge ⇱, representatives confirmed that as of January 2021, more than 40 million people used the service.
+It was developed in 2018 by the Signal Foundation as an open-source app and is primarily financed through donations.
+Official user numbers have not been released to date, however, during an interview with The Verge, representatives confirmed that as of January 2021, more than 40 million people used it.

 Signal is Edward Snowden's messenger of choice.